 Price (USD) | $405 | $387 |

 The Shimano 105 Di2 brake levers and shifters are completely redesigned compared to its predecessor (R7000).
-They now have the same design and ergonomics as the Dura-Ace R9200 and Ultegra R8170.
+They have the same design and ergonomics as the Dura-Ace R9200 and Ultegra R8170.
+Each Shimano brake lever uses two CR1632 batteries, which Shimano claims to last up to 4 years of use.
+Unlike the Dura-Ace and Ultegra shifters, the hood has no third button.

 Similarities

-- Lever reach adjustment is supported by Both Shimano 105 and SRAM Rival AXS.
-This refers to the distance between the drop bar grip to the brake lever.
+- Lever reach adjustment is supported by Both Shimano 105 and SRAM Rival eTap AXS.
+This refers to the distance between the drop bar grip and the brake lever.

 Differences